NVIDIA/FasterTransformer/docs/bert_guide.md

     You can choose the tensorflow version and python version you want.
 Here, we list some possible images:

-    - `nvcr.io/nvidia/tensorflow:20.12-tf1-py3` contains the TensorFlow 1.15 and python 3.8.
-    - `nvcr.io/nvidia/pytorch:20.12-py3` contains the PyTorch 1.8.0 and python 3.8

     To achieve best performance, we recommend to use the latest image.
-For example, running image `nvcr.io/nvidia/tensorflow:22.04-tf1-py3` by
+For example, running image `nvcr.io/nvidia/tensorflow:22.09-tf1-py3` by

     ```bash
-    nvidia-docker run -ti --rm nvcr.io/nvidia/tensorflow:22.04-tf1-py3 bash
+    nvidia-docker run -ti --shm-size 5g --rm nvcr.io/nvidia/tensorflow:22.09-tf1-py3 bash
     git clone https://github.com/NVIDIA/FasterTransformer.git
     mkdir -p FasterTransformer/build
     cd FasterTransformer/build